 All emails that we send you are tracked.
 This helps us to ensure that you only receive emails from us that are of interest to you.
-You can unsubscribe from emails at any time by clicking the ‘unsubscribe’ button at the top of an email.
+You can unsubscribe from emails at any time by clicking the ‘unsubscribe’ button at the bottom of an email.

 When on our website, data may be stored on a “cookie”.
 This is a tiny element of data that our site can send to your browser, which may then be stored on your hard drive.
 This small amount of information does NOT contain any private information stored on your computer.

 Our cookies policy explains which cookies we use and why, along with where you can find more information about cookies.